-In addition, the EPP Project remains an area of significant interest for the Project Team and work continues to explore the potential to utilise existing logistics infrastructure to enable initial production to take place.
+The Project Team dedicated significant effort in 2021 to securing updated development costs associated with the flagship 30Mtpa project.
+In addition, the EPP Project remains an area of significant interest for the Project Team and work continues to explore the potential to utilise existing logistics infrastructure to enable initial production to take place, particularly through collaboration and joint infrastructure intiaitives underway investigation in RoC.